bloominstituteoftechnology/java-orders/README.md

 * GET /customers/orders - Returns all customers with their orders
 * GET /customers/customer/{id} - Returns the customer and their orders with the given customer id
+* GET /customers/namelike/{likename} - Returns all customers and their orders with a customer name containing the given substring
 * GET /agents/agent/{id} - Returns the agent and their customers with the given agent id
-* GET /customers/namelike/{likename} - Returns all customers and their orders with a customer name containing the given substring
+* GET /orders/order/{id} - Returns the order and its customer with the given order number
 * GET /orders/advanceamount - returns all orders with their customers that have an advanceamount greater than 0.